How to use Raspberry Pi to monitor network? (Nagios)

 You should get something like this:

-It’s normal, we’ll fix that now.
+The “Not running” message is normal, we’ll fix that now.

 Start the Nagios service

-Nagios has a service running in background to launch a check at a predefined frequency (every 5min for example).
+Nagios has a service running in the background to launch a check at a predefined frequency (every 5min for example).
+We need to start it to finish the installation.

-And to start Nagios automatically on boot:sudo ln -s /etc/init.d/nagios /etc/rcS.d/S99nagios
+Run this command to start Nagios automatically on boot:sudo ln -s /etc/init.d/nagios /etc/rcS.d/S99nagios

 If you refresh the web interface, you should now see “Daemon running with PID XXX”.

-Everything is fine with Nagios, we just want to add plugins now.
+Everything is fine with Nagios, we want to add plugins now.

 Install Nagios Plugins

-- Get back to the Downloads folder:
+- Return to the Downloads folder:

-cd /home/pi/Downloads
+cd /home/$USER/Downloads

 - Extract files from the archive: